Annie Oakley uses a mirror to shoot over her shoulder in an undated photograph. PHOTO COURTESY OF THE ANNIE OAKLEY CENTER AT THE GARST MUSEUM

-Out of necessity, Oakley picked up her father’s old muzzle loader when she was 8 years old, according to Marilyn Robbins of Greenville, the author of five books about Oakley.
+Out of necessity, Oakley picked up her father’s old muzzle loader when she was 8 years old to help put food on the table.

 Despite her efforts to assist her family, they were destitute.
-At about age 10, according to Robbins, Oakley was sent to live at the county home.
+At about age 10, Oakley was sent to live at the county home.